-An upright vacuum cleaner does everything you need it to do, and with the right attachments, your upholstery can be as clean as your floors.
-Today, we’re going to check out two popular uprights by two popular brands—the Eureka PowerSpeed and the Hoover Windtunnel—to see which of them is the unit to work with.
+An upright vacuum cleaner does everything you need to do, and with the right attachments, your upholstery can be as clean as your floors.
+Today, let us check out two popular uprights by two brands—the Eureka PowerSpeed and the Hoover Windtunnel—to see which of them is the unit to work.

 The Eureka features a powerful eight-amp motor that delivers quite a low of suction pressure to pick up all sorts of debris, including fallen cereal bits and pet hair.
-It’s not the largest motor we’ve seen, and it’s considerably smaller than 11-amp Hoover Windtunnel, but it seems to do the trick without a lot of chocking and tangling.
+It’s not the largest motor we’ve seen, and it’s considerably smaller than 11-amp Hoover Windtunnel, but it seems to do the trick without several chocking and tangling.

 Adjustable Brush Height

-The ability to clean carpets and bare floors depends heavily on the positioning of the brushroll.
-The brushroll should be able to dig deep in carpet fibers while also lift up and away when moving onto bare floors to prevent scratching floors.
-With five different height adjustments, you can rest assured that the Eureka can all surfaces from bare floors to shaggy area rugs effortlessly.
+The ability to clean carpets and bare floors depends heavily on the positioning of the brush roll.
+The brush roll should be able to dig deep in carpet fibers while also lifting up and away when moving onto bare floors to prevent scratching floors.
+With five different height adjustments, you can assure that the Eureka on all surfaces from bare flooring to shaggy area rugs is effortless.

 If that’s not enough to convince, perhaps this will.
-Amazingly, all of the Eureka’s components combined weigh only ten pounds—four pounds lighter than the Hoover.
-Essentially, what this means is that moving the unit around and transporting it up and down stairs shouldn’t cause muscle spasms, but if we’re being honest, neither will the Hoover.
+Amazingly, Eureka’s components combined weigh only ten pounds—four pounds lighter than the Hoover.
+It means that moving the unit around and transporting it up and down stairs shouldn’t cause muscle spasms, but if we’re honest, neither will the Hoover.

 4.1-liter XL Dust Cup

-What’s amazing is that despite weighing only ten pounds, Erureka still found a way to install a 4.1-liter dust cup in the PowerSpeed to hold onto more debris, more dust, more hair before emptying out.
-It’s pretty safe to say that the XL dust cup can carry multiple sessions’ worth of dust before reaching max capacity.
-We can’t say that for sure with the Hoover’s tiny 1.2-liter dust cup.
+What’s astonishing is that despite weighing only ten pounds, Eureka still found a way to install a 4.1-liter dust cup in the PowerSpeed to hold onto more debris, more dust, and more hair before emptying out.
+It’s safe to say that the XL dust cup can carry multiple sessions’ worth of dust before reaching max capacity.
+We can’t do that for sure with Hoover’s tiny 1.2-liter dust cup.